seonaid-mcnabb/hotelSearchEngineAPI/README.md

 IntelliJ IDE installed, with gradle plugin, and Amazon Corretto 11.
 Postman desktop version.

-## Building and running the Project
+## Building and running the project
 Open the project using IntelliJ and automatic build should trigger.
 Assure that your project settings are correct, opening Project Structure -> Project, and assuring that the SDK is set to Amazon Corretto 11.0.24 or another compatible version.